scitran/client/List.md

 When you know about the existence and location of project containers and files, you can retrieve them using scitran.lookup or scitran.list.
 These methods are similar to the Unix 'ls' command; or, if you prefer, to the Windows 'dir' command.

 ## Lookup
-To read the metadata about a project, session, or acquisition you can use the **scitran.lookup** method.
+To read metadata about a project, session, or acquisition that you know exists, use the **scitran.lookup** method.
 It takes a string as input and returns the metadata object.
 For example,
 ```
 >> project = st.lookup('wandell/VWFA');
 >> project